imrefazekas/harcon/README.md

 	} )
 }
 ```
 By default, it does not do anything.
-If your entity aims to react to 'flowFailed' or 'flowSucceeded' events, override those functions in the source code of your entity paying attention to the Promise-callback design principle.
-The function must return a promise and has to allow to pass callback as well...
+If your entity aims to react to 'flowFailed' or 'flowSucceeded' events, override those functions in the source code of your entity.
+The function must return a promise...

 During your business logic, you business logic should access the flowID through the variable 'terms':
 ```javascript